10 The SPC pipeline

 10.1.2 Downloading and preparation of public data from various sources

 Instructions to run this step from the source code can be found under Step 1: Curate public data from diverse sources.
+More information on the various data sources can be found here.
 The result is a set of data files, some of which will be merged with the outputs from SPENSER during the next step, containing:

 • NSSEC8 distributions among the population of England and Wales by age group and sex at MSOA level (NSSEC8_EW_F_16to24_CLEAN.csv, etc.) and among the total population of Scotland by age group, sex and ethnicity (NSSECS_CLEAN.csv)